PhilipPragerUrbina/TensorMath/Docs/Vector.md

 # Vectors
 Vectors are usually used to represent a direction or position in N dimensions.
-Contains N amount fo double components.
+Contains N amount of double components.

 ### ⚠ Warning ⚠
 > These vectors have their size defined at runtime, and therefore dynamically allocate memory in a pointer.